 At the beginning of the Redwood Grove Loop, you can scan your phone for a QR code that will pull up an electronic guide of the trail’s main attractions.

-The largest tree in this grove is called The Giant that is over 270 feet tall and 17 feet wide.
+The largest tree in this grove is called The Giant which is over 270 feet tall and 17 feet wide.
 The Fremont Tree is another unique redwood tree along this trail that has a hollow trunk with an interior cave where visitors can walk inside.

 Trailhead Location: Redwood Grove Loop Trail